 What would you prefer to see...

-Use colors that complement your home and holiday decor.
+- Use colors that compliment your home and holiday decor.

 Christmas candles are available in just about every color you can imagine...size and shape, too.
 Think beyond traditional holiday colors and coordinate your candle displays with the rest of your home.
 It may require a bit more planning and searching, but the result is well worth the effort.